An Accurate Estimator of Whole Body Fat Percentage and Risk

 Furthermore, the researchers highlighted that while BMI misses nearly 50% of women with obesity [1], the 2020 study showed that RFM correctly identified those same individuals with over 90% accuracy.

-Woolcott also published a major update in December 2024 [4], which demonstrated that Relative Fat Mass (RFM) is a superior predictor of mortality compared to both Body Mass Index (BMI) and traditional waist circumference, as it predicts death from diabetes-related complications.
+Woolcott also published a major update in December 2024 [4] that demonstrated that Relative Fat Mass (RFM) is a superior predictor of mortality compared to both Body Mass Index (BMI) and traditional waist circumference, as it predicts death from diabetes-related complications.

 The study found that individuals with high RFM scores have a significantly higher risk of dying from diabetes-related complications and heart disease, establishing RFM not just as a tool for estimating body fat, but as a critical clinical marker for predicting metabolic outcomes such as diabetes and heart disease [4].

-The use of Relative Fat Mass (RFM) enables clinicians such as myself to easily help people better understand their risk while supporting them in the dietary and lifestyle changes needed to reduce it.
+The use of Relative Fat Mass (RFM) enables clinicians such as myself to help people understand their risk while supporting the dietary and lifestyle changes needed to reduce it.

 More Info

-If you would like more information, you can learn about me and the Comprehensive Dietary Package that I offer.
+If you would like more information about how I can help, you can learn about me and the Comprehensive Dietary Package that I offer.

 To your good health!